Hong Kong Island

 F11 Foto Museum

 F11 Foto Museum occupies a fully restored three-storey building from the 1930s, listed a Grade III historical building.
 Built in the Art Deco architectural style, the building’s restoration has aptly blended in many elements of photography.
 Founded by photography aficionado Douglas So in 2015, the museum promotes photography through well-curated exhibitions of rare cameras and photos, and nearly 1,500 photo books, including many rare signed editions and maquettes.
-The museum keeps short visiting hours from Tuesdays to Saturdays between 2pm-7pm, or by appointment.
+The museum keeps short visiting hours, so call ahead of your visit.
 Please note that the MTR does not come to Happy Valley.

 NORTH POINT & QUARRY BAY